infonomic/redux-saga-router-docs/docs/hooks.md

 title: Hooks
 ---

-The route library has a suite of convenience hooks, listed below.
+The router library has a suite of convenience hooks, listed below.

 [draft: more examples]